Creating Pollinator Habitats

 The Butterflyway Project is the David Suzuki Foundation’s award-winning project led by volunteers, Butterfly Rangers, and helped by residents in local communities.
 Its objective is to create healthy habitats and pollinator patches for local bees and butterflies, and strengthen their eroded natural environments.

 The Hunt Club Community is proud to have this year 3 Butterflyway Rangers (that we’re aware of).
-They will plant at least twelve pollinator patches in the Hunt Club community throughout this spring, summer and up to the early fall.
+They will plant pollinator patches in the Hunt Club community throughout this spring, summer and up to the early fall.
 We invite you to learn about pollinators and native wildflowers, and to seed some in your gardens or balconies!

 David Suzuki’s Message to Butterflyway Rangers, March, 2021